rickosborne/cascades/md/16-2-6-after-weather.md

 "Six months."

-"Is that all?
+"Is that all?"
+Eyebrows arched with the question.
-You're very professional.
+"You're very professional.
 It seems like you've been doing this for years."

 "Thank you.